elliottdehn/lit-word-bot/README.md

 # lit-word-bot
 This is a bot which finds rare, colorful words in Reddit comments and defines them for readers.

 It relies on heuristics to make a good guess as to whether or not a word is worth defining.
-While it's not 100% perfect, readers seed to mostly enjoy the comments it does make, and the bot's comment can be easily deleted if it's not desired.
+While it's not 100% perfect, readers seem to enjoy the comments.
+Any given comment can be easily deleted by readers if it's not desired.

 Warning: ugly code ahead.
 This project started as a way for me to learn Python but became quite a bit more substantial as I got into the problem.